 Do students with disabilities have to request accommodations?

 No, students with disabilities are not required to inform the college that they have a disability or request accommodations.
-MCC Disability Services recommends that students who feel they may need accommodations but are not sure, request them as soon as possible.
-If a student doesn’t request accommodations until mid-semester, the accommodations are not retroactive to the beginning of the semester.
+MCC Compliance Office recommends that students who feel they may need accommodations but are not sure, request them as soon as possible.
+If a student does not request accommodations until mid-semester, the accommodations are not retroactive to the beginning of the semester.

-Does MCC Disability Services provide assistance for students such as personal assistants, transportation to, from and around campus, eyeglasses, hearing aids, etc.?
+Does MCC Compliance Office provide assistance for students such as personal assistants, transportation to, from and around campus, eyeglasses, hearing aids, etc.?

 No. Colleges are not required to provide assistance to students for daily living.
-Services and devices of a personal nature are needed to function on a daily basis and would be needed by the individual, whether or not they were in college.
+Services and devices of a personal nature that are needed to function on a daily basis are the responsibility of the student and not the college.
+Mohave Community College does not provide personal assistants, eyeglasses, hearing aids, other devices of a personal nature, nor transportation.

 How are instructors informed of a student’s request for accommodations?